pixelhumain/pixelhumain/README.md

 ```
 - inside your favorite mongo administration tool :
 - create a database called pixelhumain
 - create a user for the db : pixelhumain
+- you can do this the simple mongo
+	- use pixelhumain
+	- db.addUser( "pixelhumain","pixelhumain" )

 ####Composer installation
 PixelHumain is set with composer in order to manage dependencies and libraries.